 EMDR is a set of evidence-based, powerful treatment tools for trauma and PTSD, as well as other mental health conditions.
 While EMDR skills have been popular for many years, training in these skills can be difficult to find, and is often cost-prohibitive.
 This affordable 2-day course introduces attendees to the original 8-phase model of EMDR and teaches participants how to conduct each of the eight phases.

 i).
-Characterize how EMDR techniques can be used to reinforce and activate positive neural networks.
+Name one way EMDR resourcing techniques can be used to build positive cognitions (neural networks).

 Instructional Level: Intermediate